fivetran/terraform-provider-fivetran/docs/data-sources/group_connectors.md

 - `daily_sync_time` (String) The optional parameter that defines the sync start time when the sync frequency is already set or being set by the current request to 1440.
 It can be specified in one hour increments starting from 00:00 to 23:00.
 If not specified, we will use [the baseline sync start time](https://fivetran.com/docs/getting-started/syncoverview#syncfrequencyandscheduling).
 This parameter has no effect on the [0 to 60 minutes offset](https://fivetran.com/docs/getting-started/syncoverview#syncstarttimesandoffsets) used to determine the actual sync start time
 - `failed_at` (String) The timestamp of the time the connector sync failed last time
 - `group_id` (String) The unique identifier for the Group within the Fivetran system.
-- `id` (String) The unique identifier for the group within the Fivetran system.
+- `id` (String) The unique identifier for the Connector within the Fivetran system.
 - `schedule_type` (String) The connector schedule configuration type.
 Supported values: auto, manual
 - `schema` (String) The name used both as the connector's name within the Fivetran system and as the source schema's name within your destination
 - `service` (String) The connector type name within the Fivetran system